mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/overview/what-is-dcos/index.md

 enterprise: false
 ---

-As a distributed system, &d2iQ&reg; DC/OS&trade; is itself a distributed system, a cluster manager, a container platform, and an operating system.
+As a distributed system, Mesosphere&reg; DC/OS&trade; is itself a distributed system, a cluster manager, a container platform, and an operating system.

 ## Distributed System